YahyaZekry/NLP-Islamic-Coach/02_methodologies/01_cinema_mind/08_training.md

 5. Rewind Process (10 minutes):
    * Step into the Movie at the point of resolution/safety
-   * From inside this resource state, rewind the Movie
+   * From inside this resource state, rewind the Movie at high speed
    * Watch everything move backwards rapidly
    * Return to beginning
    * Repeat this process 5-7 times